dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/provisionprereqs.rst

 * Ensure that the ``pxe_nic`` and ``public_nic`` are in the firewalld zone: public.

+* All shared LOM IPs assigned should follow the convention: xx.yy.zz.1 (ie the last octet of a shared LOM IP should be 1.
+Eg: If the ``pxe_subnet`` provided is 172.17.0.0, the shared LOM IP assigned should be 172.17.0.1)

  ..
 Note::

     * After configuration and installation of the cluster, changing the control plane is not supported.
 If you need to change the control plane, you must redeploy the entire cluster.